Areas of Expertise

 Hakomi Therapy

-Hakomi therapy is a mindfulness based, body oriented psychotherapy in which we will study you organise yourself around your current experience, which is shaped by deeply held core beliefs stemming from repeated or traumatic early life experiences.
+Hakomi therapy is a mindfulness based, body oriented psychotherapy in which we will study how you organise yourself around your current experience.
+This experience is shaped by deeply held core beliefs stemming from repeated or traumatic early life experiences.
 Core beliefs are usually organised around some basic themes, such as safety, dependency, freedom, vulnerability, and worth.
 We use mindfulness and ‘little experiments’ to study experience and move towards these core themes.
 Offering new experiences to shift your relationship to core material

 Internal Family Systems Therapy